Better Without Mercury

 Reforest the entire remediated area with native species.
 The miners plan to continue their nature trails and create an educational area to show how mining used to be done.
 This reforestation process will be planned and carefully executed.

-At the newly revegetated and reforested area, continue the construction of nature trails, and establish zones for swimming along with habitats for fish.
+At the newly revegetated and reforested area, continue the construction of nature trails, and establish habitats for fish.
 Finish the construction of the historical mining equipment for educational purposes.

 Fundraising Goal - $65,000*

 $55,000 - La Fortaleza Association for remediation and restoration work